 Check Transmission Oil Level

-Checking the fluid requires that you raise the car and remove the drain plug from the transmission.
+Checking the fluid requires raising the car and removing the drain plug from the transmission.
 You need to have a special tool to fill the Mercedes-Benz 722.9 transmission.
-Car needs to be level during this procedure.
+The car needs to be level during this procedure.
 The transmission fluid needs to be at a particular temperature during this procedure.The new 7G Tronic Plus transmission has new requirements for the automatic transmission fluid.
 You need to make sure that if you change the transmission fluid, you use the approved mercedes 722.9xx transmission fluid

 Whenever there is a problem with your transmission or certain sensors that send data to the TCU, the 7G Matic transmission goes into limp mode.
-During LIMP HOME MODE operation the transmission gets stuck in second gear and then it refuses to change the gears.
-In second gear you can reach speeds of up to 30 MPH so that you can take the car to your mechanic.
+During the LIMP HOME MODE operation, the transmission gets stuck in second gear, and then it refuses to change the gears.
+In second gear, you can reach up to 30 MPH speeds to take the car to your mechanic.

-If your MB is stuck in second gear (limp mode) don’t panic.
+If your MB is stuck in second gear (limp mode), don’t panic.
 It can be something as simple as low transmission fluid.
-It could even be something not directly related to the transmission such as a defective ABS sensor, brake light switch or even a steering angle sensor.
-The automatic transmission in your Mercedes Benz is an electronically controlled transmission and depends on input from several sensors to work properly.
+It could even be something not directly related to the transmission, such as a defective ABS sensor, brake light switch, or even a steering angle sensor.
+The automatic transmission in your Mercedes Benz is electronically controlled and depends on input from several sensors to work properly.
 Often all you need to do is read the trouble codes with adiagnostic scanner to find the cause of your transmission getting stuck in gear.

 Rear Fault Codes

 If the check engine light is on, use a diagnostic scanner to retrieve the fault codes.
-Any of the Best Selling Diagnostic Scanners on Amazon will be able to retrieve the OBD2 codes from any Mercedes after 1996.
-You can plug the scanner into the OBD-II port located under the dash on the driver’s side.
+Any Best Selling Diagnostic Scanners on Amazon can retrieve the OBD2 codes from any Mercedes after 1996.
+You can plug the scanner into the OBD-II port under the dash on the driver’s side.
 Look right above the brake pedal.
-Once you connect the scanner press the READ button and after a minute or two your should have a trouble code such as P0715 or P0700.
+Once you connect the scanner, press the READ button, and after a minute or two, you should have a trouble code such as P0715 or P0700.

 Conductor Plate / Valve Body

-In some cases, it may be necessary to change the conductor plate or the valve body.
-Depending on the VGS version (1, 2 or 3) you may need to replace both the valve body and the conductor plate.
-If you have VGS1 you will need to replace both the conductor plate and valve body at the same time.
-If you have VGS 2 or 3 you can replace just the conductor plate and keep the original valve body.
-If the existing unit can not be repaired the new TCU will require SCN & CVN coding and can only be performed by the dealer or an authorized repair shop.
+Changing the conductor plate or the valve body may sometimes be necessary.
+Depending on the VGS version (1, 2, or 3), you may need to replace both the valve body and the conductor plate.
+If you have VGS1, you must simultaneously replace the conductor plate and valve body.
+If you have VGS 2 or 3, you can replace the conductor plate and keep the original valve body.
+If the existing unit can not be repaired, the new TCU will require SCN & CVN coding and can only be performed by the dealer or an authorized repair shop.